 For Maria Ferida Fava, opening the doors to the first guests at her crimson-walled villa in the chic Amalfi Coast town of Praiano was not just about the satisfaction that comes with the completion of a long building project.
 Nor was it pride in the savvy business decision of creating a luxury villa in a highly sought-after tourist spot.
 It was the end of a journey of personal discovery and passion, of finding a new purpose in life after children have grown up.
 The house, she explains with poetic flair, “is my soul which has become tangible.”

 Ferida has lived in Praiano for more than 20 years, and her love for the town runs deep.
-“It has that pure village atmosphere that’s so rare these days, where people greet each other without knowing one another, and visitors follow suit.”
-Born to an Italian father and Ethiopian mother she understands why visitors might travel many miles to experience the beauty of the Amalfi Coast.
-As a child she lived in Africa and also set up home in London and the northern Italian city of Modena (her father’s hometown) before settling for good in one of the world’s most iconic summer destinations.
+“It has that pure village atmosphere that’s so rare these days, where people greet each other without knowing one another, and visitors follow suit,” she explains.
+Born to an Italian father and Ethiopian mother, she understands why visitors might travel many miles to experience the beauty of the Amalfi Coast.
+As a child, she lived in Africa then set up home in London and the northern Italian city of Modena (her father’s hometown) before settling for good in one of the world’s most iconic summer destinations.

-Ten years ago, in 2006, the opportunity arose for Ferida to buy the dream villa she had envisioned.
-“I found the property through a friend of mine who’s a Real Estate agent,” she explains.
+Ten years ago the opportunity arose for Ferida to buy the dream villa she had envisioned.
+“I found the property through a friend of mine who’s a real estate agent,” she explains.
 “It was the first property I visited and the only one I wanted!”
 Villa Pompea, as the house is now called, is in the oldest part of Praiano, an area that dates back to the 1700s.
 And although the villa was in serious disrepair, Ferida could feel the potential within the walls.
 “As soon as I walked in, it was love at first sight,” she remembers.
 “The high ceilings, the original thick stone walls, to me they reflected the glory the villa enjoyed in the past.”

 Within days she had completed the paperwork to purchase the villa, acting in a frenzy of excitement that she likens to “the naivety and wild spontaneity of a love-struck adolescent”.
 However, the honeymoon phase did not last long.
 A few short months into the renovation the ceiling in what is now the kitchen collapsed, sparking a restorative building project that would last three years.